 If you know you won’t be driving your car for an extended period, such as three months out of the next 12, you can choose to insure it for a reduced number of miles.
 This can lead to a significantly reduced premium but still lets you enjoy the peace of mind of comprehensive insurance coverage.

-However, most insurers don’t allow you to suspend car insurance coverage.
-Some may be willing to help you out in extreme circumstances such as serious illness or injury, and it can’t hurt to give your insurer a ring and ask whether this is possible.
+Most insurers don’t allow you to suspend car insurance coverage.
+However, some may be willing to help you out in extreme circumstances such as serious illness or injury, and it can’t hurt to give your insurer a ring and ask whether this is possible.
 You’ll usually be required to just cancel your coverage or consider other options.

 The final option is to consider temporarily removing yourself as a listed driver from your policy.
 If you know that you won’t be driving the vehicle for an extended period but other people will, this allows you to reduce the cost of insurance but still maintain the same level of coverage.

+Many insurers allow you to add or remove drivers from your policy online, but in some cases, you might need to call your provider.
 Of course, you’ll need to be sure you won’t need to drive the car when you’re not listed on this policy, as any incidents that occur with you behind the wheel could be very costly.

 No. Insurers consider a wide range of factors before deciding whether to insure you, including: